Matyrobbrt/Cy4Shot.github.io/commissions.md

 In order to commission a mod, DM me on discord (Cy4Shot#0001).
 Once you have proposed your mod idea, I will discuss the pricing with you and then create the mod.
 Depending on the mod, it will take a variable amount of time for me to complete the commission, but once I do, I will show you the result, and send you the mod file after it has been paid for.

 ## Liscencing
+For any more details on liscencing contact me on discord!
  - You may NOT claim commissioned mods as your own.
  - You may use this in any modpack.
  - I will upload it onto curseforge to my own profile.